 - Lead the application development department, oversee budgeting, strategic planning, and daily operations.

 - Develop strategies for creating and integrating new applications and increasing the sharing of information across systems.

 - Work with departments to determine technology needs and design solutions.

 Director of Applications Job Listings

 Popular Skills for Director of Applications

-Professional skills reported by Directors of Applications who responded to the survey indicated only a few skills that they use on the job.
+Directors of Applications who responded to the survey indicated only a few skills that they use on the job.
 Lucky workers who know Software Development can expect a significant pay bump, scoring salaries 32 percent above average.
 Microsoft Office and Microsoft Excel are also correlated to pay that is above average, with increases between 6 percent and 32 percent.
-Skills that pay less than market rate include SQL and Project Management.
-Most people skilled in Microsoft Office are similarly competent in SQL.
+Skills that are correlated to lower pay, on the other hand, include SQL and Project Management.
+Most people who know Microsoft Office also know SQL.

 Pay by Experience Level for Director of Applications

 Pay by Experience for a Director of Applications has a positive trend.
 An entry-level Director of Applications with less than 5 years of experience can expect to earn an average total compensation of $101,000 based on 9 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Director of Applications with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $123,000 based on 25 salaries.
 An experienced Director of Applications which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $141,000 based on 54 salaries.
 A Director of Applications with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $154,000 based on 34 salaries.